 - Executive representation

-A governance team improves overall internal communications
+A data governance team improves overall internal communications

 Out of the 400+ companies we surveyed, only 35% of the organizations have an established governance committee.
 This is discerning because governance is critical to internal communications success.
 In fact, one top reason intranets fail is due to a lack of governance.
 When looking at the data segmented by leaders vs. laggards, leaders are 175% more likely to have a governance committee.
-The data Simpplr Research analyzed suggests that having a cross-functional governance team increases the overall state of internal communications program.
+The data Simpplr Research analyzed suggests that having a cross-functional data governance team increases the overall state of internal communications program.
 The increasing trend suggests that having an established governance committee will help internal communications be more successful in achieving goals.

 Internal communications and the intranet